XDNA (XDNA) Price Reaches $0.0007 on Exchanges

-XDNA (CURRENCY:XDNA) traded down 5.6% against the dollar during the twenty-four hour period ending at 18:00 PM ET on July 10th.
-XDNA has a total market cap of $6,508.66 and $6.00 worth of XDNA was traded on exchanges in the last 24 hours.
-One XDNA coin can now be bought for $0.0007 or 0.00000002 BTC on major cryptocurrency exchanges.
-During the last week, XDNA has traded down 35.1% against the dollar.
+XDNA (CURRENCY:XDNA) traded down 7.7% against the dollar during the 1-day period ending at 22:00 PM E.T. on July 14th.
+One XDNA coin can now be bought for approximately $0.0007 or 0.00000002 BTC on exchanges.
+Over the last seven days, XDNA has traded down 10.2% against the dollar.
+XDNA has a total market capitalization of $6,086.02 and approximately $6.00 worth of XDNA was traded on exchanges in the last 24 hours.

 - Project Coin (PRJ) traded 0% lower against the dollar and now trades at $0.0000 or 0.00000001 BTC.